Murivhami/Tshedza-Django-Project/README.md

 **Usage**

-1. SignUp and Login: Create a new account if one is a new user and start logging and tracking meals.
+1. *SignUp and Login*: Create a new account if one is a new user and start logging and tracking meals.
-2. Log Meals: Click on the Log Meal button to generate a new form to log daily meals.
+2. *Log Meals*: Click on the Log Meal button to generate a new form to log daily meals.
-3. Track daily calories: The meal_list provides a view of calorie intake per day.
+3. *Track daily calories*: The meal_list provides a view of calorie intake per day.

 **Technologies Used**